Congreve rocket: Indian rockets

-The sultan of Mysore, Tipu Sultan and his father Hyder Ali developed the military tactic of using massed wave attacks supported by rocket artillery against enemy positions.
+The king of Mysore, Tipu Sultan and his father Hyder Ali developed the military tactic of using massed wave attacks supported by rocket artillery against enemy positions.
 In 1792, Tipu Sultan wrote a military manual called Fathul Mujahidin, in which two hundred artillerymen specialising in rocket artillery were prescribed to each Mysorean brigade (known as cushoons).
 Mysore had between sixteen and twenty-four cushoons of infantry.
 The areas of towns where rockets and fireworks were manufactured were known as "taramandal pet" ("galaxy market").

 The rocket men were trained to launch their rockets at an angle calculated from the diameter of the cylinder and the distance of the target.
 In addition, wheeled rocket launchers were used in war that were capable of launching five to ten rockets almost simultaneously.

 Rockets could be of various sizes, but usually consisted of a cylindrical housing of soft hammered iron about 8 inch long and 1.5 to 3 inch in diameter, closed at one end, which was strapped to a shaft of bamboo about 4 ft long.
 The iron tube acted as a combustion chamber and contained well-packed black powder to act as the propellant.
 A rocket carrying about one pound of powder could travel almost 1000 yard.
 In contrast, rockets in Europe were not iron cased and could not take large chamber pressures.
 As a consequence European rockets were not capable of reaching distances anywhere near as great.

 Hyder Ali introduced the first iron-cased rockets in warfare.

 Hyder Ali's father was the naik or chief constable at Budikote, and he commanded 50 rocketmen for the Nawab of Arcot.
 There was a regular rocket corps in the Mysore Army, beginning with about 1,200 men in Hyder Ali's time.